Wet Ink provides multiple ways to leave comments and feedback on your student's work based on the type of class you want to run.

 Give Private Feedback

-When viewing a student assignments or submissions , you will see a large, blue box with an 'Add Private Feedback' button.
+When viewing a student assignment, you will see a 'Add Private Feedback' button.

 After clicking the button, you’ll be taken to a page that include “Private Comments”.
 Here you can add and view private feedback.